 Among the “major” international beauty contests, it’s the Miss World pageant where the Philippines has only won one crown (so far).
 But while that’s the case, there’s no denying that the country’s representatives are beautiful, intelligent, and successful in their own right.

-As the Miss World Philippines (MWP) organization crown a new queen on March 16 in Puerto Rico (early March 17 in Manila) let’s take a look at the past 10 Filipina titleholders of the prestigious pageant, and what they're now up to after their respective reigns:
+With the Miss World organization set to crown a new queen on March 16 in Puerto Rico (early March 17 in Manila) let’s take a look back at the past 10 Filipina titleholders of the prestigious pageant, and what they’re now up to after their respective reigns.

 Filipino-French model Gwendoline Ruais was the first representative of the Philippines in the Miss World competition under the management of Cory Quirino.
 She competed in London, United Kingdom, where she placed 1st runner-up.

 After her reign, Gwen became a regular performer at GMA’s variety show Party Pilipinas and a host for Unang Hirit in 2012.
 In 2016, she joined Asia’s Next Top Model season 4.
 She placed 11th overall.

 In 2017, Gwen moved to Paris, France.
 In an Instagram post in September 2018, Gwen said that she’s not saying goodbye forever to her MWP family.
 “If there is something I will always love, it’s getting a new little sister, queen sister every year,” she wrote.

 Queenie Rehman entered the top 15 of the Miss World 2012 pageant held China.
 As a candidate, Queenie wowed pageant fans with her beatboxing.